 - Outdoor Research Verglas Gaiters – I’ve quite literally never snowshoed without my Verglas gaiters.
 I’m not going to mess with a good thing now.

-- Drymax Maximum Protection Running socks – My go-to socks for the toughest conditions.
+- Drymax Maximum Protection Running socks – My go-to running socks for the toughest conditions.
 I intend to wear one set the whole way.

 - iRunFar Headsweats Race hat – Chances are I’ll wear this whenever we’re moving.
 Check back soon to get one of your own!

-- Bridgedale Endurance Summit & Drymax Hot Weather socks – I’ll bring one thicker and one thinner pair of socks.
+- Bridgedale Endurance Summit & Drymax Hot Weather socks – I’ll bring one thicker and one thinner pair of running socks.
 The Bridgedales will be my warm around camp socks and my backup pair for when I’m on the go.
 I’m bringing thin “hot weather” socks for two reasons.
 First, they’re my backup if my feet swell.
 I may also experiment to see if less sock means less shoe moisture.

 - Montrail knit hat – I don’t know where I picked this up, but it will be my in-camp hat and what I’ll put on if I start getting chilled.